 Partnerships with committed host organizations are crucial to the success of the Leland program.
 Leland Fellows are placed, through a competitive process, with organizations that provide substantive work and active supervision while the fellows work on long-term food and nutrition security or humanitarian nutrition.
-Leland Fellows are motivated, highly skilled emerging leaders who are dedicated to actively building food and nutrition security through programs and policy and who can add great value to their host organizations.
+Leland Fellows are motivated, proactive young professionals who are dedicated to actively building food and nutrition security through programs and policy and who can add great value to their host organizations.

-The Leland fellowship consists of a field placement and a policy placement, each 11 months long, during which fellows work at a programmatic level to support food and nutrition security interventions and apply their knowledge and experience to the design of sound development policy.
+The Leland fellowship consists of a field placement and a policy placement, each 11 months long.
+We require that each two-year fellowship gives the fellow experience in community-based work and policy formulation at the organizational, local, national, or international level.
 We aim for each placement to be mutually beneficial, in which fellows gain experience and expertise while the host organization benefits from the fellow's skills and hard work.

 Leland Fellows are chosen through a highly selective application process, based on relevant education, international experience, skills and expertise, leadership potential, and desire to learn.
 Leland Fellows are trained to approach their work with a growth mindset and flexibility and are eager to contribute to the success of food security and nutrition interventions.

 Leland Fellows bring valuable energy and commitment to their roles in hunger-fighting organizations, sharing what they’re learning and excitement from field placements with headquarters and other D.C. staff.

 Amy Ostrander, Fellow Supervisor for Project Concern International and 6th Class Leland Fellow (2011-2013) alum

 Ready to join our network of partner organizations?